Recall

 ```

 * `dataset_ids` scopes retrieval by dataset UUID instead of name.
+Use this for shared datasets that the current user can access but did not create.
 When supplied, it takes precedence over `datasets` and the name-to-UUID resolution step is skipped.

 * With `session_id` plus either `datasets` or `dataset_ids`, recall becomes hybrid: session context is available, but graph retrieval is scoped to the selected dataset or dataset UUIDs.